AG 1092: Areaways

 Step 2: Collect the required documents

-After you’ve confirmed you would like to apply, it’s time to collect the documents required to support your application.
+After you’ve confirmed that this is the permit you need, it’s time to collect the documents required to support your application.

-• Letter of Authorization (Required if the Applicant or Financially Responsible Party (FRP) contact is different from the Owner contact, such as if you want the architect or designer to serve as the applicant or FRP)
+• Letter of Authorization is required if the Applicant or Financially Responsible Party (FRP) contact is different from the Owner contact

-• Dimensions of the entire areaway on public right-of-way
+• Dimensions of the entire areaway on public right-of-way; inclusive of the street wall.
+Include the height of the areaway.

-• Call out any existing infrastructure in areaway (such as shoring poles, utilities, coal chute, etc.)
+• Existing infrastructure in areaway (such as shoring poles, utilities, coal chute, stairs, etc.), entrances and exits (tell us how you can access the areaway);

-• Certificate of Approval from the DON Historic/Landmark preservation board is required if there are proposed changes to a designated feature of a City Landmark or if located within a historic district.
+• Certificate of Approval from the DON Historic/Landmark preservation board may be required if located within a Landmark or a Historic district.

 back